ghosert/VimProject/note-taking/neovim.md

 ## Tips for Git

-1. `:Gt 'any commnets'` to cd to current file location and run !git commit -a -m 'any comments'
+1. `:Gc 'any commnets'` to cd to current file location and run !git commit -a -m 'any comments'
 2. `:Gl` for git pull current folder
-3. `:Gf` for git diff current folder
+3. `:Gd` for git diff current folder
-4. `:Gh` for git push current folder
+4. `:Gp` for git push current folder
-5. `:Gs` for git status current folder
+5. `:Gst` for git status current folder

+## Tips for nvim-cmp

+1. Once snippet is activated, <C-l> & <C-h> can move cursor to next parameter

 ## Lesson 2.3: ON OPERATORS AND MOTIONS